 The perfect appetizer when summer tomatoes are ripe and bursting with flavor, this Warm Tomato Bruschetta with Mozzarella is both beautiful and delicious.

-Warm tomatoes kissed with the sun epitomize summer for me.
+This Warm Tomato Bruschetta with Mozzarella, kissed with the sun, epitomizes summer for me.
 I love seasonal tomatoes so much that I hesitate to eat tomatoes any other time of the year, they just don’t measure up.
 Favorite dishes include this tomato pie and this salad with mozzarella, tomato, avocado and pine nuts.

-Still, I think this simple dish of Warm Tomato Bruschetta with Mozzarella is my favorite and thought it worthy of pulling from the archives.
+Still, I think the simplicity of Warm Tomato Bruschetta with Mozzarella is my favorite and thought it worthy of pulling from the archives.

 There is nothing fussy, simply some warm, crusty bread topped with fresh mozzarella and tomatoes that are dressed with a touch of olive oil, balsamic vinegar, herbs, salt and pepper.
 This week this simple but outstanding dish is my contribution to the Food Network’s #SummerSoiree theme of tomatoes.
 Be sure to check out the links after the recipe for even more wonderful tomato recipes.